safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 was about to rotate the MAC address, e.g. `macAddressWillChange` and `macAddressDidChange`.

-Privacy-conscious protocols such as ours could then use this to synchronise changes to the `BroadcastKey`.
-In the meantime, we’re exploring ways in which a device can detect if its MAC address had changed, so it could minimise the potential for such tracking.
+Privacy-conscious protocols such as ours could then use this to synchronize changes to the `BroadcastKey`.
+In the meantime, we’re exploring ways in which a device can detect if its MAC address had changed, so it could minimize the potential for such tracking.

 ### Backup